nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/advanced_kconfigs.rst

   When the :kconfig:option:`CONFIG_CHIP_FACTORY_RESET_ERASE_NVS` Kconfig option is also set to ``y``, the device will also remove all non-volatile data stored on the device, including application-specific entries.
   This means the device is restored to the factory settings.

+To create a delay between  the chosen reaction and the last fabric being removed, set the :kconfig:option:`CONFIG_CHIP_LAST_FABRIC_REMOVED_ACTION_DELAY` Kconfig option to a specific time in milliseconds.
+By default this Kconfig option is set to 500 milliseconds.

 .. note::
   The :kconfig:option:`CONFIG_CHIP_FACTORY_RESET_ERASE_NVS` Kconfig option is set to ``y`` by default.
   To disable removing application-specific non-volatile data when the :kconfig:option:`CONFIG_CHIP_LAST_FABRIC_REMOVED_ERASE_AND_REBOOT` Kconfig option is selected, set the :kconfig:option:`CONFIG_CHIP_FACTORY_RESET_ERASE_NVS` Kconfig option to ``n``.